fossabot/django-diary/README.md

 Web diary on the django framework.

 ## About
 This project is a web application that can be used as a personal diary for recording thoughts and events.
-The front-end of the project was created using the Materialize.css css framework.
+The front-end of the project was created using the Materialize.css framework.
 The back end is written in Django.

 ## Install
 ### Windows